 “People have been doing interesting things with forms on television—The Wire, obviously,” says Washburn.
 “The way people are thinking about the arc of characters is really exciting.”

-These theater artists are far from the only ones who see television’s effect on the forms that theater (and not just “epic theater”) is using.
+These theatre artists are far from the only ones who see television’s effect on the forms that theatre (and not just “epic theatre”) is using.

 “It's easy to see the influence television has had on me as a dramatist,” says Jay Stull, a director, literary manager, and the author of The Capables, a play recently produced Off-Broadway about a family of hoarders caught up in the world of reality television.
 But Stull doesn’t just mean using television as a subject.